Our PhilosophyJAPANESE PAGE

 It is understood that it is particularly important that the Faculty actively recruits students from diverse backgrounds in order to develop high calibre human resources with the aforementioned qualities.
 Currently the Faculty offers three different types of entrance examination to evaluate the candidates’ academic aptitude.
 They are called “Entrance Examination focused on Humanities”, “Entrance Examination focused on Natural Sciences & Engineering” and “Admissions Office Entrance Examination (tokushoku-nyushi)”.
 As for “Entrance Examination focused on Humanities”, which accounts for the majority of applications, the applicants have to take aptitude tests in 4 academic subjects.
 Included in the list are 1) social science, 2) mathematics, both of which form the groundwork to study economics and business management, 3) Japanese language, the fundamental basis for their logical thinking and 4) the English language, which is essential for the students’ specialised subject learning and for their future activities in the international community after graduation.
 If candidates take the “Examination focused on Natural Sciences and Engineering”, they have to answer an extra series of mathematical questions, while being exempt from the social science exam.
 The extra mathematics exam is specially designed to assess the applicants’ mathematical competence which is indispensable for economic analysis.
 The first step of screening in the “Admission Office Entrance Examination” is a review of documents submitted, followed by a written exam, part of which involves writing an essay.
 The applicants’ comprehension of given texts is evaluated in order to see how correctly the applicants identify and grasp the core issues proposed in the materials.
 Importance is placed on their ability to structure their essays logically and express their thoughts clearly.
 In all of these three types of Examination, the applicants’ previous score in the exams of the National Centre for University Entrance Examinations are added for a final admissions judgement.
 By incorporating the National Centre’s exam scores, the applicants’ total academic aptitude can be clearly and objectively identified.
 Furthermore, the Faculty offers diverse screening opportunities to applicants.
 For instance, entrance examinations can be taken by non-Japanese applicants, Japanese nationals who were educated outside of the Japanese education system, or those who want to transfer to a third year programme after completing the first two years of university education elsewhere.
 This initiative aims to provide applicants from diverse backgrounds with a fair chance of evaluation and admission.

-The Faculty has long upheld the fundamental principle of academic freedom throughout its history, encouraging students to develop autonomous learning based on their own choices.
-At undergraduate level, individual subjects in economics and business management are elective and not compulsory.
-Still, in order to provide students with proper guidance and cohesion so as to help them advance their learning and successfully complete the curriculum, four guiding study tracks are proposed: “Theory/History”, “Policy”, “Management” and “Finance/Accounting”.
-The carefully-structured course trees in each study track gives clear guidance to students, providing them with systematic learning.
 Students who have presented an extremely outstanding graduation thesis are recognised with the “Award for Excellent Graduation Thesis”.
 The aim of this award is to promote students’ efforts to master specialised academic knowledge, and to encourage them to develop creative abilities.
 Students with outstanding academic performance and who hope to enter the Graduate School after graduation are allowed to attend Graduate School courses during their fourth year.
-This system is aimed at supporting them in the early part of their career, so that they can become full-fledged researchers at an earlier stage.
+The learning outcomes and methods of assessment for each course are shown on each individual course’s syllabus.

 Diploma Policy (Standards for award of degrees in the Kyoto University Faculty of Economics)